fbpx

 Remote work can be isolating, so it’s crucial to maintain open lines of communication and provide people opportunities to ask questions and offer feedback.
 From the start, managers should seize the chance to establish a rapport with new team members.
 Plan frequent and routine video check-ins to discuss objectives, challenges and concerns.
 Discuss their professional priorities and goals as well as the job expectations in greater detail during your interactions.

-Assigning a mentor would provide additional coaching and guidance, give the new hire a sounding board, and show the company’s commitment to professional development.
-New hires can learn more about the corporate culture, including how people normally interact and communicate, by being mentored.
+Assigning a mentor during remote onboarding provides additional coaching and guidance, gives the new hire a sounding board, and shows the company’s commitment to professional development.

 8. Gather employee feedback

 Employee feedback is important for designing and executing great HR programs.
-You will learn what worked well and where you could have done better by conducting new hire surveys.
+You will learn what worked well and where you could have done better measuring the employee onboarding experience through methods such as new hire surveys.

-Include a question to learn whether the respondent works onsite or remotely.
-This allows you to segment your data and learn what different groups of employees think of your employee onboarding program.
+Differentiate your surveys for remote onboarding and onsite to segment your data and learn what different groups of employees think of your employee onboarding program.
 It can also provide useful feedback to fine-tune your onboarding experiences for these two types of employees.

 Get started today!